CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 If your tot adores everything food-related, is itching to help prepare meals, or is just curious about what’s happening at the kitchen counter, a kitchen toddler tower is a must-have.
 These designs need to be easy enough to move around while still providing enough stability to keep your child safe as they lend a hand.
 Lalo’s The Tower checks all of these boxes—plus, its airy, modern design looks great in the kitchen and won’t feel bulky or out of place.

 Made from sustainable birch wood, The Tower is impressively sturdy and doesn’t wobble in use.
-It’s built to sit flush at standard counter height so that little ones can join right in on food prep.
-The structure offers two platform levels to accommodate growth (though you’ll need to unscrew parts to adjust), and it even boasts a 200-pound weight capacity—product tester Korin even used it as a stepstool herself to reach items above the fridge.
+It’s built to sit flush at standard counter height so that little ones can join right in on food prep––an important detail, as proper positioning can help prevent slipping or tipping.
+“Place the front of the stool against the kitchen cabinet so that it will not slide when the child starts to climb,” advises Dr. Clarissa Aguirre, DPT, a board-certified pediatric physical therapist based in Yorba Linda, California.
+The structure offers two platform levels to accommodate growth (though you’ll need to unscrew parts to adjust), and it boasts an impressive 200-pound weight capacity—product tester Korin even used it as a stepstool herself to reach items above the fridge.

 Image: Korin M.